rails-engine/workflow_core/README.md

 ![](_assets/workflow_net.png)

-There are 2 kinds of nodes
+There are two kinds of nodes

 - Place (circles): represent the states of a system
 - Transition (squares): represent state changes